backstage/backstage/beps/0003-auth-architecture-evolution/README.md

 The proposed design leaves the decision for how different endpoints are protected to the implementation of the plugin backends themselves.
 This includes whether particular routes should allow anonymous access, access from users authenticated via a cookie, or perhaps only allow access from other plugin backends and external services.
 This means that integrators do not need to - and do not have the ability to - configure access controls of individual endpoints, except for what the permission system already provides, and what is made available through static configuration or extension points.

-In order to allow for cookie-based authentication of incoming user requests, the `auth` plugin backend is extended to be able to issue user tokens with reduced scope, which in turn integrate with the new `AuthService` and `HttpAuthService`.
-The ability to use cookie auth for requests is an opt-in per route and is only be permitted for read methods (`GET`, `HEAD`, `OPTIONS`).
-The actual implementation of cookie-based flows will be up to each plugin, but with significant help from the new auth service interfaces.
+To ensure a secure-by-default design, there is a default access control policy that applies to all plugin routes, known as the "default auth policy".
+This policy is to only allow access from authenticated users and services, and is implemented in the `HttpRouterService` interface.
+In order to allow either unauthenticated access or cookie-based access, a plugin must opt-out of the default auth policy for specific path prefixes, effectively leaving the access control implementation to the plugin itself.
+This is done through the new `addAuthPolicy` method that is added to the `HttpRouterService` interface.

-In order to allow either unauthenticated access or cookie-based access, a plugin must explicitly opt-in the specific path prefixes that these should be available at.
-This is done through a new method that is added to the `HttpRouterService` interface.
+In order to allow for cookie-based authentication of incoming user requests, the `AuthService` is able to issue user tokens with limited scope.
+These limited scope tokens can still be used to fetch user information and in on-behalf-of service calls, but they are rejected by the default auth policy.
+The ability to use cookie auth for requests is an advanced use-case where plugins need to handle a lot of the auth logic, for example cookie storage and retrieval.
+These tokens with limited scope can also be user in other contexts where it is beneficial to avoid storing full user credentials, but instead use credentials that can be upgraded in a controlled manner, such as scaffolder tasks.
+The `AuthService` implementation can choose to have a longer expiry of the limited tokens compared to the full user tokens, but this is not a requirement.

 For service-to-service communication we will move away from reusing user tokens in upstream requests.
 We will instead implement an "On-Behalf-Of" flow where incoming user credentials are encapsulated in a service token for the upstream request.
 In line with this the new auth service interfaces will aim to make it difficult to directly forward credentials from incoming requests, and instead encourage that plugin backends issue new service credentials for upstream requests.